One of Europe’s most underrated cities that is finally starting to garner the attention it deserves is Porto, Portugal.

 Lunch in Porto

-If you’re keen to enjoy pastel de nata, famous Portuguese egg tarts, you can do so at Bacchus Vini, a place I suggest to go to for lunch where you can enjoy one alongside a delicious glass of Portuguese wine.
+If you’re keen to enjoy pastel de nata, famous Portuguese egg tarts, you can do so at Bacchus Vini, a place I suggest going to for lunch where you can enjoy one alongside a delicious glass of Portuguese wine.

 You can find Bacchus Vini at R. da Lada 14 in Porto.